bbauska/meta-react-basics/README.md

     read it is an important skill to have and helps you get better at writing React apps.

-Now that you have completed this reading, you've learned about some alternative approaches, specifically by using function expressions and arrow functions.
+Now that you have completed this section (27), you've learned about some alternative approaches, specifically by using function expressions and arrow functions.